NepharaLabs/Nephara_App/docs/README.md

 ## License

-NecroraLabs is open source and available under the MIT License.
+NEPHARALabs is open source and available under the MIT License.

 ## External Resources